The Benefits of Solid Tires in Both Smooth-Surface and Off-Road Applications

 - Less shock-related damage to the equipment

-- No special equipment needed for changing tires
+- No special equipment is needed for changing tires

 - Smoother, more comfortable ride for the operator